-EXETER, ENGLAND—Two Thousand and Four was the fourth-warmest year on record, reports the prestigious journal Nature.
+EXETER, ENGLAND—2004 was the fourth-warmest year on record, reports the prestigious journal Nature.
 And January 2005 was the second-warmest January of the past 27 years, according to the Earth System Science Center at the University of Alabama.
 It was almost a full degree Fahrenheit warmer than seasonal norms.
 This little fact should be stored along with the huge inventory of anecdotal evidence that the planet is warming, the kind of material amply documented in our book Feeling the Heat.

 Despite this, I opened my Daily Express over breakfast in England and was met with an incredible blast of hot obfuscation by the distinguished David Bellamy, OBE.
 Bearded botanist Bellamy is a much-beloved figure in Britain for his TV shows about plants and other natural phenomena.
 But his treatise on global warming recycles a stale batch of cliches, including (with no evidence) the tired notion that an excess of carbon dioxide will be simply good for plant growth.
 He might want to read a 2002 article in the respected journal Science, which concluded that “elevated atmospheric carbon dioxide (CO2) actually reduces [emphasis added] plant growth when combined with other likely consequences of climate change—namely, higher temperatures, increased precipitation or increased nitrogen deposits in the soil.”